Are you looking for ways to create and sell courses online?

 - Continue publishing new courses.
 Continually publishing new courses will help you garner a wider audience that will be interested in your other courses.

 - Try Fiverr.
-Find some quality gigs that will submit your course to free websites, submit your press releases or have someone (relevant) share your most recent–and fascinating–blog post.
+Find some quality gigs that will submit your course to free websites, submit your press releases or have someone (relevant) share your most recent–and fascinating–a blog post.